-People have asked me how you can tell when people have repented.
+People have asked me how to tell when people have repented.
 I used to say they have changed.
-But I wouldn’t say that, or at least not just that, any longer, because Scripture is clear that people can change temporarily.
-I think about the parable of the unclean spirit that leaves the house and then returns.
+But I wouldn’t say that, or at least not just that, any longer.
+Scripture is clear that people can change temporarily.
+Think about the parable of the unclean spirit that leaves the house and then returns (Matthew 12:43-45).

-- First, earnestness to do what’s right.
+- Earnestness to do what’s right.
 “Earnestness” has to do with speed.
 When we have truly repented, we don’t drag our feet making changes.
 We don’t wait until next year to change.
 We focus on changing now.

-- Second, indignation toward sin.
+- Indignation toward sin.
 “Indignation” has to do with our attitude toward sin.
 When we have truly repented we are indignant toward sin, or we have a hostility toward our sin.

-- Third, time is necessary.
+- Time is necessary.
 We must see change that stands the test of time.

-When we see these three elements, we can be confident in repentance and other people’s lives and in our lives.
+When we see these three elements, we can be confident in repentance in other people’s lives and in our own.